 To find a job on campus, please see the “How to Find a Job” timeline above.

 - Please also use the resources in the tab below to prepare your application materials.

 Be sure to get feedback on your resume and cover letters prior to applying for any positions!
 This will help you be as competitive as possible.

 To get helpful feedback on your resume and cover letters:

 - Log on to Handshake and upload your document(s).

-- The Career Development team will review your documents within 1-3 days and either approve your document or send you suggestions to polish them.
+- The Career Development team will review your documents within 1 to 3 days and either approve your document or send you suggestions to polish them.

 Working on campus?
-The following Student Employment Handbook outlines everything you need to know about: the paperwork you will need to get hired, how to get paid, and performance expectations on the job.
+The Student Employment Handbook outlines everything you need to know, including the paperwork you will need to get hired, how you will be paid, and performance expectations on the job.